 Tegal Wangi Beach is my favorite place in Bali to see the sunset.
 It’s less busy than Tanah Lot, which will be mentioned later on in this article.
 It’ll take around 10 minutes to climb down the rocks to the beach.
 Find a rock to sit on as you watch the sun setting.

 Canggu is a great place to stay for backpackers, young couples, digital nomads, and surfers.
-For more mid-range to luxury price ranges, or for families and groups renting a villa, Seminyak is the place to be.
+For more mid-range to luxury price ranges, or for families and groups renting a villa with a private pool in Bali, Seminyak is the place to be.

 Day 2: Kuta and Canggu